 Learn how to use and get the most out of your air fryer with our handy, printable cooking times chart.
-Print this chart and keep it on your fridge so you have an easy reference to cook all of your favourite foods to the air fryer.
+Print this chart and keep it on your fridge so you have an easy reference for cooking all of your favourite foods in the air fryer.

 What Can You Air Fry?

 The thing I love most about the air fryer is that almost nothing is off limits.